MicrosoftDocs/nav-content/dynamics-nav-app/across-how-publish-web-service.md

 ---
-title: Expose objects as web services | Microsoft Docs
+title: Expose objects as web services
 description: Publish [!INCLUDE[d365fin](includes/d365fin_md.md)] objects as web services, they are immediately available on the network.
 author: edupont04